background

 How do our prospects currently do marketing and sales?
 Most are doing it manually, or using fragmented tools that don't talk to each other.
 Their sales reps are spending 60% of their time on admin and prospecting instead of selling.

-Tech signals that tell us they are a fit: they use Pipedrive or HubSpot and Slack, they are quite tech savvy, they have a minimum of 3 sales reps, and they must be active with both marketing and sales already.
+Tech signals that tell us they are a fit.
+They use Pipedrive or HubSpot and Slack, they are quite tech savvy, they have a minimum of 3 sales reps, and they must be active with both marketing and sales already.

 And if they had recent funding or they are actively hiring, even better.
 Those are buying signals that tell us the timing is right.